 As a regular part of Ms. Açıkalın’s practice, she maintains an active pro bono case load for domestic violence clients.
 Ms. Açikalin has served as faculty for Practising Law Institute, National Legal Aid and Defender Association, and Legal Aid Association of California programs on a variety of issues including, LGBT cultural competency, immigration issues for family law practitioners, domestic violence restraining orders for same-sex couples, and navigating international child custody cases.
 She has also testified before state legislative committee hearings on a range of topics.
-Some of her recent speaking engagements include:
+Some of her recent and current speaking engagements include:

 Ms. Açıkalın has volunteered with Court Appointed Special Advocates, Exhale, political campaigns, and the San Francisco animal shelter.
 Ms. Açıkalın was a member of the San Mateo County Domestic Violence Council and its Legal Process Committee from 2006 to 2015, and San Mateo County Blue Ribbon Commission on Foster Care and its Information Sharing Committee from 2011 to 2015.